imtiazz/imtiazz/README.md

 - 👋 Hi, I’m @imtiazz
 - 👀 I’m interested in B2B product deveopement
 - 🌱 I’m currently learning Javascript and React
 - 💞️ I’m looking to collaborate on interesting project.
-I am not specific to any domain, just looking for  projects which really solve problem and make people happy.
+I am not specific to any domain, just looking for  projects which really solve problem and make user say- Thats what I was looking for.

 <!---